rmnavr/fptk/docs/functions.md

 FROM: funcy           | with_next                :: with_next(seq, fill=None) -> iterator  ; supposed to be used in loops

 === APL: working with lists ===
-FROM: hyrule          | flatten                  ; flattens to the bottom, non-mutating
+FROM: hyrule          | flatten                  :: flatten(coll)  ; flattens to the bottom, non-mutating
 DEFN: fptk            | lprint                   :: lprint(seq, sep=None)  ; prints every elem of seq on new line
 INFO: py              | reversed /base/          :: reversed(sequence) -> iterator
 DEFN: fptk            | lreversed                :: lreversed(sequence)  ; list version of reversed